srserge/srserge/README.md

 I **love prototyping** the ideas that pop into my head and **challenging my programming skills**.

-My main tech stack is <ins> Unreal Engine 5, C++, and Rider IDE <ins>.
+My main game development stack is <ins> Unreal Engine 5, C++, and Rider IDE </ins>.
 I love diving deep into the systems that make games feel just right.

 I've got a few public repos, but my favorite so far is my God of War Axe Throw prototype — it's been my most well-received project on social media to date.